The Love Witch: Production

 While writing the script for The Love Witch, Biller had been reading relationship self-help books, and one particular piece of advice that stuck out to her was that if a woman wants to keep a man around, she should love him less than he loves her.
 She noticed a parallel between this advice and the female characters in classic cinema who love someone to death, such as Ellen in Leave Her to Heaven, so she decided to create the character Elaine in that same vein.
 Biller also studied witchcraft as research for the film, including trying her own witchcraft practice, and ended up decorating Elaine's apartment with colors from the Thoth tarot deck.

 Casting for the film involved a typical audition process, and Biller has said that the most difficult role to fill was that of Trish.
-Even though she didn't intend for an English actor to play that role, she couldn't find any Americans who were right for it.
-Biller chose Samantha Robinson for the lead role because she thought Robinson was "very poised and very self-possessed and she [had] a particular quality to her that’s very different from most people nowadays".
+Even though she didn't intend for an English actress to play that role, she couldn't find any Americans who were right for it.

+Biller chose Samantha Robinson for the lead role because she thought Robinson was "very poised and very self-possessed and she [had] a particular quality to her that's very different from most people nowadays".
 After Robinson accepted the role, she and Biller watched a series of classic movies featuring women with "great sociopathic performance".
 The two collaborated closely to develop the character of Elaine so that Robinson's own personality could shape the character, and after this workshop period Biller rewrote parts of the script to adjust for their discoveries.

 Filming took place on a sound stage for two weeks, and then on specific locations for the rest of the shoot, including Eureka, California.
 The tea room scenes were shot in the Herald Examiner Building in Los Angeles.